Nāga: Literature

-The Mahabharata epic is the first text that introduces nagas, describes them in detail and narrates their stories.
-The cosmic snake Shesha, the nagarajas (naga kings) Vasuki, Takshaka, Airavata and Karkotaka, and the princess Ulupi, are all depicted in the Mahabharata.
+The Mahabharata epic is the first text that introduces nāgas; it describes them in detail and narrates their stories.
+The cosmic snake Shesha, the nagarajas (nāga kings) Vasuki, Takshaka, Airavata and Karkotaka, and the princess Ulupi, are all depicted in the Mahabharata.

 The Brahma Purana describes the reign of Adishesha as the king of the serpents in Patala:

 The Kamba Ramayana describes the role of Vasuki in the Samudra Manthana:

 The Devi Bhagavata Purana describes the legend of Manasa:

 Buddhism

 As in Hinduism, the Buddhist nāga generally has sometimes been portrayed as a human being with a snake or dragon extending over his head.
-One nāga, in human form, attempted to become a monk; and when telling it that such ordination was impossible, the Buddha told it how to ensure that it would be reborn a human, and so able to become a monk.
+One nāga, in human form, attempted to become a monk, and when telling it that such ordination was impossible, the Buddha told it how to ensure that it would be reborn a human, and so able to become a monk.

-The nagas are believed to both live on Nagaloka, among the other minor deities, and in various parts of the human-inhabited earth.
+The nāgas are believed to both live on Nagaloka, among the other minor deities and in various parts of the human-inhabited earth.
 Some of them are water-dwellers, living in streams or the ocean; others are earth-dwellers, living in caverns.

-The nagas are the followers of Virūpākṣa (Pāli: Virūpakkha), one of the Four Heavenly Kings who guards the western direction.
-They act as a guard upon Mount Sumeru, protecting the dēvas of Trāyastriṃśa from attack by the asuras.
+The nāgas are the followers of Virūpākṣa (Pāli: Virūpakkha), one of the Four Heavenly Kings who guards the western direction.
+They act as guards upon Mount Sumeru, protecting the dēvas of Trāyastriṃśa from attacks by the asuras.

-Among the notable nagas of Buddhist tradition is Mucalinda, nagaraja and protector of the Buddha.
+Among the notable nāgas of Buddhist tradition is Mucalinda, nagaraja and protector of the Buddha.
 In the Vinaya Sutra (I, 3), shortly after his enlightenment, the Buddha is meditating in a forest when a great storm arises, but graciously, King Mucalinda gives shelter to the Buddha from the storm by covering the Buddha's head with his seven snake heads.
 Then the king takes the form of a young Brahmin and renders the Buddha homage.

-In the Vajrayāna and Mahāsiddha traditions, nagas in their half-human form are depicted holding a nagas-jewel, kumbhas of amrita, or a terma that had been elementally encoded by adepts.
+In the Vajrayāna and Mahāsiddha traditions, nāgas in their half-human form are depicted holding a nāgas-jewel, kumbhas of amrita, or a terma that had been elementally encoded by adepts.
+In Tibetan Buddhism, nāgas are known as klu or klu-mo and they are associated with water and cleanliness, as they live in oceans, rivers, lakes, and springs, and do not want their environments to be disturbed or polluted.

 The two chief disciples of the Buddha, Sariputta and Moggallāna are both referred to as Mahānāga or "Great nāga".
-Some of the most important figures in Buddhist history symbolize nagas in their names such as Dignāga, Nāgāsēna, and, although other etymons are assigned to his name, Nāgārjuna.
+Some of the most important figures in Buddhist history symbolize nāgas in their names such as Dignāga, Nāgāsēna, and, although other etymons are assigned to his name, Nāgārjuna.